Things to do when you are named an executor of an estate.

-- Make an inventory of household goods, personal belonging and the like, in order that they can be accounted for and properly distributed
+- Make an inventory of household goods, personal belonging and the like.
+This is so they can be accounted for and properly distributed

 - IRAs, retirement plans, may involve beneficiaries.

-- Do not be quick to distribute assets to family members as there maybe taxes due that need to be paid before they can be distributed
+- Do not be quick to distribute assets to family members.
+There maybe taxes due that need to be paid before they can be distributed

 Huff Insurance is a full service Independent Insurance Agent We have been dedicated to Protecting Lifestyles™ since 1960.
 We offer a full array of Personal Insurance, Commercial Insurance and Life Insurance products.

 Call us at 410-647-111 and we can help you with the insurance aspect of being an executor of an estate.